Leafwing-Studios/Emergence/design/src/glossary.md

 ### Blueprint

 Blueprints are placeholders for multiple entities to be constructed.
+Entity settings (e.g. recipes or other configurations) are preserved in the blueprint.
 They can serve as a planning tool for the player, but also be used as instructions for bots.
 Often, blueprints can be shared between players and/or be reused during the game.